 Professor Tara Stubbs

 American Literature and Irish Culture, 1910-1955 discusses how modernist American writers (including Fitzgerald, Moore, O’Neill, Steinbeck and Stevens) engaged with Irish culture, and underlines the importance of Ireland as a locus of inspiration for American modernism.
 An associated project took the form of ‘The idea of influence in American literature’, beginning with a conference at Oxford (March 2010), and leading to a ‘special issue’ of Comparative American Studies (June 2011).

 Dr. Stubbs continues to write on Moore in particular, and in 2016 published an article on Moore and England for a special issue of Modernist Cultures (March 2016), ed.
 David Barnes, on 'New Transatlanticisms'.
-A forthcoming book chapter discusses Moore's preoccupation with 'lyrical lexicons', to be published in an edited collection on Poetry and the Dictionary, ed.
-Andrew Blades and Piers Pennington (2018).
+Another recent book chapter discusses Moore's preoccupation with dictionaries and definitions, published in Poetry and the Dictionary, ed.
+Andrew Blades and Piers Pennington (Liverpool UP, 2020).

 Since working for Prof. John Kelly on the Collected Letters of W. B. Yeats in 2007–9 Dr. Stubbs has developed concurrently her interests in W. B. Yeats.
 This led to a chapter on 'Yeats and the Ghost Club' in The Other Capital: Irish Writing London (Bloomsbury, 2013).
 Together with a recent chapter on Richard Murphy's sonnet sequence The Price of Stone in Ben Keatinge, ed., Making Integral: Critical Essays on Richard Murphy (Cork UP, 2019), her ongoing interests in Yeats have informed The Modern Irish Sonnet: Revision and Rebellion.
 This book surveys the 'Irish sonnet' from 1900 to the present day, giving equal weight to female and male poets.
 She is also the Book Reviews editor for the new biannual journal International Yeats Studies.

-For OUDCE, Dr. Stubbs teaches literary theory and modernism for the Foundation Certificate in English Literature, gives weekly classes on Irish and American literature, and runs the Creative Writing and English Literature summer schools in alternate years.
-She was Director of Studies in English Literature and Creative Writing for 2014-16 and will be again in 2018-2020.
+For OUDCE, Dr. Stubbs teaches the Introduction to Literary Studies and Modernist Literature for the Foundation Certificate in English Literature, gives weekly classes on Irish and American literature and poetry, and runs the Creative Writing and English Literature summer schools in alternate years.
+She alternates the role of Director of Studies in English Literature and Creative Writing with Dr. Sandie Byrne.